-Multiply the monthly rent by the number of months in the term of the lease to find the total rent paid.
-For this example, if the lease equals one year, multiply 12 by $450 to find the total rent equals $5,400.
-Subtract the discounts from the total rent to find the net rent.
-In this example, subtract $500 from $5,400 to get $4,900 in net rent.
-Divide the net rent by the number of months to find the monthly net effective rent on the apartment.
-In this example, divide $4,900 by 12 to find the monthly net effective rent equals $408.33.
+Second, multiply the monthly rent by the number of months in the term of the lease to find the gross rent you would pay.
+For this example, if the lease equals one year, calculate: 12 x $450 to find that the total rent equals $5,400.
+Then subtract the discounts from the total rent to find the net rent.
+In this example, you would calculate $5,400 – $500 = $4,900 in net rent.

 Perform the same calculation for multiple apartment complexes to get the best offer.
 This will take extra time, but you can get the best deal by shopping around.
 You'll likely also take into account other features, such as security gates, amenities and proximity to your workplace and local restaurants and shops.

 This article was written by PocketSense staff.
 If you have any questions, please reach out to us on our contact us page.